nemesisdb/nemesisdb/docs/docs/api/Overview.md

 ## KV

-These store, update, find and retrieve data session data.
+These store, update, find and retrieve session data.
 They start `KV_`.

 The commands require a session token which is typically returned by `SH_NEW` but may also be returned by `SH_OPEN` if using a shared session.